OXID-eSales/developer_documentation/development/modules_components_themes/module/using_database.rst

 Transactions
 ------------

 If one transaction fails, the whole chain of nested transactions is rolled back completely.
-In some cases it might not be evident that your transaction is already running within an other transaction.
+In some cases it might not be evident that your transaction is already running within another transaction.

 An example how to catch exceptions inside a database transaction: